ExistentialEnso/dasduk-contract/README.md

 NFTs on Ethereum and EVM-compatible blockchains.

 The typical ``_safeMint()`` method exposed by the ERC-721 implementation that people are used to takes both an address for the
 NFT and an ID for it.
-The ``ERC721A.sol`` implementation simplifies what is exposed to our top level contract by asking for a quantity instead, which enables more low-level batching.
+The ``ERC721A.sol`` implementation simplifies what is exposed to our top level contract by asking for a quantity instead, which enables low-level batching of the mint.

 This is based on the MIT-licensed work done by the fine sers here: https://www.azuki.com/erc721a